About Cobble House

-Ingrid is the innkeeper at Cobble House while Simon has recently retired from his second career at Brentwood College School, where he’s become a masters rower as well as a rowing coach.
+Ingrid is the innkeeper at Cobble House while Simon has recently retired from his second career at Brentwood College School, where he became a masters rower as well as a rowing coach for several years.
 He is both enjoying more free time for his many interests, which include long distance cycling trips in Europe, and doing small jobs on the side.
 He retired from his first career as an Executive Chef when we moved to Vancouver Island.
 Ingrid’s passion is the sport of curling, and you’ll find her on the ice twice a week during fall and winter, or on her walks down Cameron-Taggart Road.
 Her other passion is the Bed & Breakfast industry and she’s been a volunteer Board member for both the local B&B association but especially for the BC Innkeepers Guild, including being its President for many years, and is currently its Administrator.
-With Cobble House now in its 22nd year of operation, she continues to learn new things about the Bed & Breakfast profession, the whole online marketing world, the many wonderful guests we’ve hosted, and the great folks who are part of the hospitality industry.
+With Cobble House now starting its 23rd year of operation, she continues to learn new things about the Bed & Breakfast profession, the whole online marketing world, the many wonderful guests we’ve hosted, and the great folks who are part of the hospitality industry.

 We’ve never regretted moving to Vancouver Island and love living in the Cowichan Valley.
 We love having nature immediately around us, and the wildlife that’s so much part of our daily lives (even though they present a big challenge in regards to gardening!).
 The Cowichan Valley is a lovely rural area, yet centrally located halfway between Victoria and Nanaimo, both of which are about an hour away.
 With several private boarding schools, wineries and a cidery, top notch restaurants, specialty food producers, artisans and interesting attractions, it’s a region full of creativity and opportunities that we love to share with our guests.